dhruvgarg1701/Hate_Speech_Recognition/README.md

 # Hate_Speech_Recognition

-This project has been developed Under the Course of AI Application mentored by Dr. Saurabh Sharma Made by-
+This project has been developed Under the Course of AI Application by Dhruv Garg
-Dhruv Garg
 102065034
 3NC3

+mentored by Dr. Saurabh Sharma

 This project is a machine learning model for recognizing hate speech in text data.
 It is designed to help combat the spread of harmful and derogatory language on social media and other online platforms.